software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

-3.5 Send the last position of the cursor to GPU.
+3.5 Send the last position of the cursor to the GPU.
 📁 `paint.web.ts`
 ```diff
 let lastPosition: { x: number, y: number } | null = null;